 It’s a holiday trope we are all familiar with.
-The kids go down to the Christmas tree and the parents tell them to open a certain box with holes in it first.
-Out of the box pops an adorable Christmas kitten, complete with a fancy red bow around its neck.
+The kids go down to the Christmas tree, and the parents tell them to open a certain box with holes in it first.
+Out of the box pops an adorable Christmas kitten, complete with a fancy red bow around their neck.

-Many families may toy with the idea of giving their family or a friend a kitten for Christmas.
-It can be tempting to give an adorable fur ball kitten as a present.
+Many cat lovers may toy with the idea of giving their family or a friends a kitten for Christmas.
+It can be tempting to give an adorable furball as a present.
 But along with all of that cuteness comes a lot of responsibility.

 Don’t Make The Kitten A Surprise Gift

-This includes making sure the recipient absolutely wants a kitten as well and understands all that goes into caring for a kitten – this is a gift that cannot be completely out of the blue.
+This includes making sure the recipient absolutely wants a kitten and understands all that goes into caring for a kitten.
+This is a gift that cannot be completely out of the blue.

 Don’t Make An Impulsive Decision To Get A Cat

-You may not know what to get a certain someone in your life as a holiday gift and then, like a sign from above, there is a volunteer from an animal shelter asking for donations outside your local grocery store.
+You may not know what to get a certain someone in your life as a holiday gift, and then, like a sign from above, there is a volunteer from an animal shelter asking for donations outside your local grocery store.

-Acting impulsively to give a kitten as a Christmas present is a bad idea not only because you should always check that a pet is what a recipient wants as a gift, but because it does not give you time to consider the needs of the recipient.
+Acting impulsively to give a kitten as a Christmas present is a bad idea, not only because you should always check that a pet is what a recipient wants as a gift, but because it does not give you time to consider the needs of the recipient.

 Let The Recipient Pick Out The Kitten

-If the recipient is ready and 100% willing to get a kitten as a holiday gift, and then care for that cat for the next 18 years or more, it is important that they pick out the kitten themselves.
+If the recipient is ready and 100 percent willing to get a kitten as a holiday gift, and then care for that cat for the next 18 years or more, it is important that they pick out the kitten themselves.